FICTION

 Michelle writes about poverty, wealth, war, death, birth, parenthood, childhood, and everything in between.
 She holds a B.F.A. in Fiction from Columbia College Chicago where she was a student of the Story Workshop Method and the only undergraduate selected to participate in the Master’s Program Cooperative with Bath Spa University (UK)—editing an anthology of fiction and attending MFA classes in Bath.
 She is the editor-in-chief at House of Arcanum.

-Her work is, or will be, included in:
+Her work is included in:

 Beltway: An Anthology of Writers from DC

-Riddle Fence Press
+Riddle Fence Press (Hon.
+Mention)

 Ginosko Literary Journal